Gissio/radpro/docs/install-gc01.md

 Now, follow these steps to install Rad Pro on your FNIRSI GC-01 Geiger counter:

-* Turn off the FNIRSI GC-01 device.
+* Turn off the device.
 * Connect the device to your computer using the USB cable.
-* Power on the FNIRSI GC-01.
-A A USB disk should become available.
+* Power on the device.
+A USB disk should become available.
 * Drag the Rad Pro firmware file to the USB disk.
 The device should restart automatically with Rad Pro installed.

 If something goes wrong, you can recover your device with the [original firmware V0.3](devices/FNIRSI%20GC-01/FNIRSI%20GC-01%20V0.3.zip) or [original firmware V1.5](devices/FNIRSI%20GC-01/FNIRSI%20GC-01%20V1.5.bin).

 ## Step 3: Configure your device

-Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels.
+Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" reduces power consumption at the expense of lower accuracy, while "Accuracy" requires more power but provides more accurate measurements.

 ## Step 4: Show your support